CentralLabFacilities/bonsai/docs/source/general/skills.rst

 Sometimes, we need more refined ExitTokens.
 For that case we can append the tokens with a status.
-Lets take a skill that detects objects as an example.
+Let's take a skill that detects objects as an example.
 The skill can run successfully.
-However, that can means it detected no objects or least one object.
+However, which can mean it detected no objects or at least one object.
 To distinguish this case, we can do the following:
 ::